 Provided that your employee handbook does not form part of your staff members’ employment contracts, you are free to amend it without obtaining their consent.
 If you do make a change, you should notify your staff and draw their attention to the changes (eg by circulating an updated copy).

-Is my staff handbook contractual?
+Is my employee handbook contractual?

 This depends on the wording in your employee handbook and employment contracts, and how you behave in practice.